solliancenet/foundationallm-aifoundry-workshop/README.md

 5. Note how the agent responds with the content.

 ### Exercise 4: Use a combination of knwoledge and code interpreter actions

+In this exercise, you will use a combination of knowledge and code interpreter actions to create a PDF file that contains a summarized version of the adventure of Whiskers.

 1. Ask the agent the following question: